JBtallgrass/datafun-05-sql/README.md

 ### 2. Project start

 ### 3. Import Dependencies
-the followng dependencies were imported for use in the project:
+The followng dependencies were imported for use in the project:
 ```bash
 # import dependencies
 import csv